 If their presence isn’t quite enough, maybe you ask them to occasionally, gently check in with you and ask, “How’s it going, Danielle?
 Are you still stuck on that one thing?”
 Having someone else to bounce ideas off of can be a huge help, if your partner is good with that level of engagement.
 (If they have a paper they need to write too, they might not want to chat.)

 This can also work really well over the phone or video chat.
 I have a weekly date with a friend where we are in a video chat and we’re each doing our own tasks.
 We may or may not be talking to each other while we do our things; the point is that we’ve both set aside the time to get things done – paying bills, making a grocery list, cleaning up email – and the other person is expecting us, which gives just that little nudge of motivation to get started or finish up something that you’ve been struggling with.

 Alright, I hope that was helpful.
 I would love to know if you liked this episode and want more information about executive function tips or skills.
 And if you have any favorite executive function tips, send them in to me and maybe we can make a listener-collaborative episode some time in the future.
 Again, my email is email@example.com.

 Please don’t forget to check out neurodiverging.com for show notes and additional links.
-Plus, choose your own price ($0+) to receive a 7-page guide and workbook to help you choose an activity partner and get the most value out of your time together!
+Plus, sign up to receive a 7-page guide and workbook to help you choose an activity partner and get the most value out of your time together!

 Check out the Patreon - patreon.com/neurodiverging – we have a lot of new tiers since late-April, so if you’re interested in coaching resources, self-help resources, behind-the-scenes of the podcast, please go check out the tiers there and we’d love to have you on the Patreon too!